periode/webthesis/web/README.md

 ## doing

 - [ ] listing should also hold its own full path (handleMissingId warn)
-- [ ] footer (showing the current section, expands into full ToC w/ https://github.com/metonym/svelte-intersection-observer and writing to store passed as props)
+- [ ] footer
+  - [ ] scroll to corresponding heading in toc
+  - [ ] have styles for footer based on indent?
+  - [ ] have numbers for each toc headings

 ## todo
 - [ ] tests?